Commercial Slicers, Dicers and Cutters Buying Guide

 Cutting fruits and vegetables to a consistently uniform size with minimum waste by hand takes time, effort and skill.
 Chefs would far rather be doing something more productive.

 There is a wide range to choose from.
 There are models that have interchangeable blades that can do a variety of operations.
 Others are more specialized with models specifically designed to slice tomatoes, peel and dice pineapples or even make onion flowers.
+We have a wide selection of manual food processors available to help your kitchen speed through prep.

-Types of Manual Food Processors - Slicers, Dicers and Cutters
+Types of Manual Food Processors: Slicers, Dicers and Cutters

 The most common all-purpose design is an inverted sledge-shaped metal frame with the blade set top-centre.
-A handle or plunger attached to a push-block is guided down to the blades by a pair of rods, usually stainless-steel.
+A handle or plunger attached to a push-block is guided down to the blades by a pair of rods, usually stainless steel.
 The sled design gives a handy area under the blades to put a container to receive the processed items.
 Unscrewing a couple of wingnuts is usually all that is needed to remove a blade and install another.
 The all-metal frame and splayed legs give these models impressive strength and stability.

 All-purpose models owe their versatility to their interchangeable blades.
 One blade for slicing, another for making wedges, one for small dice, another for larger dice and so on.